 At the top of the ‘awful’ list are tapioca, semolina and rice pudding.
 Different sized lumps of rubbery snot in grey slime with a tiny gobbet of red jam that tastes of nothing.
 I refuse, day after day, week after week, kept in until the bell goes.
 These become happy times when I’m tall enough to reach the books on the shelf.
 Into my own little world I go.

-For most of my time at Langwathby school, up by the railway station.
-Trains steamed past to Glasgow and Edinburgh, Thames-Clyde and Thames-Forth expresses.
+For most of my time at Langwathby school, up by the railway station, trains steamed past to and from Glasgow and Edinburgh, Thames-Clyde and Thames-Forth expresses.
 I was in Miss Metcalfe’s class.
 It was a shock to discover that she lived in the neighbouring village.
 I assumed that schoolteachers lived in specially exalted Emerald cities, and certainly not in a farmhouse in Great Salkeld with mum and dad.
 Every autumn she would tell us about her summer holidays, one in particular by ferry to Bremerhaven and Bremen so we heard about the Hanseatic league.

 The school was bursting because of the baby boom, and with the post-war lack of money, Cumberland Education Committee (motto on the front of exercise books: Perfero) rented the Methodist Sunday School as a classroom.
 Assembly was held in the main school.
 On most days Headmistress Miss Bean, who became Mrs Byers, said a prayer that entranced this boy in short pants: ‘defend us in the same’, ‘fall into … neither run into’, ‘ordered by thy governance … always that is righteous’.
 Here was beauty, etched thenceforth on his psyche.
 The awakenings of delight.
 He’d never heard language like it before.